 2The azimuthal angle φ is the angle between the direction of a photon in the plane perpendicular to the beam and a reference axis conventionally chosen to be the x axis.

-Figure 1.3: Comparison of CalcHEP generation and simulation of the same events with and without pileup.
-Correlation between energy and radius of the photon for pure annihilation simulation (a) and adding pileup (b).
-Correlation between the energy of the first and second photon (c) and distribution of $\Delta \phi$ (d).
+Figure 1.3: Correlation between energy and radius of the photon for pure annihilation simulation (a) and adding pileup (b).